ZohaibM-Use/TaskBoardApp/README.md

 # 📋Taskboard App

 A RESTful task management API built with Spring Boot.
-Campus Taskboard allows users to create, read, update, and delete tasks (CRUD) — each with a title, description, priority level, and completion status.
+Taskboard allows users to manage tasks with full CRUD functionality, including validation, filtering, and pagination.
+Users can create tasks with proper validation, view tasks with filtering and pagination support, update tasks with robust error handling, and delete tasks using soft-delete capabilities.
+The application persists data in a relational database with proper entity relationships, secures endpoints through user authentication, handles errors gracefully, and includes application health monitoring for improved reliability.

 ---